sleepymurph/template_latex_article/README.md

-This document and build process is based on a template/skeleton by Michael Murphy at the UiT The Arctic University of Norway.
+This document and build process is based on a template/skeleton by Michael Murphy at UiT The Arctic University of Norway.

 The template is available on GitHub at
 <https://github.com/sleepymurph/template_latex_article>